 Skip to main content

-Claude in PowerPoint is currently a beta in research preview and available to Max, Team, and Enterprise plans.
+Claude for PowerPoint is available to Pro, Max, Team, and Enterprise plans.

-Claude in PowerPoint is an add-in that integrates Claude into your PowerPoint workflow.
+Claude for PowerPoint is an add-in that integrates Claude into your PowerPoint workflow.
 It's designed for professionals who build presentations, particularly those who spend significant time creating and refining slide decks.

 • Build new slides using your existing client or corporate templates